One of the planned trips we intended to make in April before our scheduled return to Canada was to Isla Holbox, Mexico.

 While you can certainly see and experience a lot on your own, you might want to consider a tour or two, especially to visit Bird Island and Passion Island, which is what we did.

-Also known as Isla Pajaros, Bird Island is a protected sanctuary to at least 150 different species of birds such as flamingoes, pelicans, herons, and ducks.
+Also known as Isla Pajaros, Bird Island is a protected sanctuary for at least 150 different species of birds such as flamingoes, pelicans, herons, and ducks.
 These birds can live in their natural environment safe from humans.

 Passion Island (Isla Pasión) is a small island about a 15-minute boat ride from Holbox.
 If you are looking for a calm and relaxing getaway with nothing but birds, water, and the environment, then this is it.